Negotiations on shaky vines

 She waited for the xeno-sociologist to reach her “how did the meeting with Trexal go?"
 The frustration and borderline anger that was suddenly displayed in her friend’s rhythm was a clear indication.
 “Not well?”

-Mertha rolled her eyes “they wanted Hendrik to do some speech so that the humans don’t think we’ve killed him or something.”
+Mertha rolled her eyes “they wanted Hendrik to do some speech so that the humans don’t think we’ve killed him or anything like that.”

 Drama might not be good, but it was extremely entertaining “What did you say?”